wannabewayno/cliete/README.md

 await I.wait.for.two.seconds.and.see('Loading complete');
 await I.wait.for.five.hundred.milliseconds.and.press.enter;

+// Wait for process to exit
+await I.wait.for.the.process.to.exit;

-// Wait for process conditions await I.wait.for.the.process.to.exit();
+// Wait for process with timeout and exit code validation await I.wait.for.the.process.to.exit.with.timeout.of(2000);
+await I.wait.for.the.process.to.exit.with.exit.code.zero;
+await I.wait.for.the.process.to.exit.with.nonZero.exit.code;

+// Screen settling
 const stableScreen = await I.wait.for.the.screen.to.settle().and.printScreen('color');
 // screen is in color!
+console.log(stableScreen);
 ```

 ### `I.wait.until` - Retry Until Success